5 Ways To Refresh Your Financial Literacy

 For podcasts, consider shows that cover a range of financial issues, such as personal finance, investing, and entrepreneurship.
 These podcasts often provide real-world examples and expert advice that can deepen your understanding.
 Similarly, books like Rich Dad Poor Dad by Robert Kiyosaki or The Total Money Makeover by Dave Ramsey may offer perspectives on building wealth and managing finances effectively, though keep in mind that individual results vary.

-Online courses, many of which are free or low-cost, can also be a great way to gain structured financial education.
+Online courses, many of which are no-fee or low-cost, can also be a great way to gain structured financial education.
 Websites like Coursera, Udemy, and Khan Academy offer beginner-to-advanced courses on budgeting, investing, and financial planning.
 Remember, no single resource can solve every financial issue, but exploring a variety of media might broaden your financial understanding and keep you engaged.

 5. Review Your Retirement Plan

 Retirement might seem far off, but it’s never too early or late to review your plans for the future.
-While many people contribute to 401(k)s or IRAs, it’s important to periodically evaluate your contributions and expected retirement income.3 This is particularly crucial given changing life circumstances, such as job changes or income fluctuations.
+While many people contribute to 401(k)s or IRAs, it’s important to periodically evaluate your contributions and expected retirement income.
+This is particularly crucial given changing life circumstances, such as job changes or income fluctuations.

 When reviewing your retirement plan, check whether you’re taking full advantage of employer contributions, if available.
 For those self-employed or without access to employer-sponsored plans, options like Roth IRAs may be worth exploring.
 Also, periodically revisiting your asset allocation based on your age, risk tolerance, and time until retirement could help keep your investments aligned with your goals.